mazamin7/rhythm_wheel/README.md

 - [ ] Feature 2
 - [ ] Feature 3
     - [ ] Nested Feature

+	-The user can choose the number of beats/steps for each ring.<br/>
+-A step can be stressed or unstressed (support for accents).<br/>
+-It is possible to describe polyrhythms (the rings can have a different number of steps).<br/>
+-The user can change the color of the rings.
+Stressed beats are characterized by a darker colour.<br/>
+-The user can select the musical instrument thanks to a drop-down menu.<br/>
+-There's a big collection of instrument samples.<br/>
+-For each ring it is possible to change the phase delay (steer the ring).<br/>
+-The user can set the volume of each ring and the RPM with the dedicated sliders.<br/>
+-The user can save and load rhythmic patterns.<br/>
+-The application can generate a random pattern.<br/>
+-The application can generate random numbers starting from environmental noise.<br/>

 See the [open issues](https://github.com/mazamin7/rhythm_wheel/issues) for a full list of proposed features (and known issues).